...

 Step 5: Trimming

-As with the importance of the first step, trimming will make the difference in the deck looking shoddy or professional.
+As with the importance of the first step, trimming will make the difference in the deck looks shoddy or professional.
 The key is to start with the loose end of the trim tape wire and slowly pull with a steady, controlled motion to prevent the coating from coming loose.
 This removes the masking materials and creates a smooth, straight edge.

 The trim tape should be pulled after completing each section.
 Waiting too long may cause it to fail and break against the hardening polymer.